 At the request of either the County or UAPD, a meeting of the Patient Care Committee (PCC) may convene once per quarter for a duration not to exceed three (3) hours.
+The frequency and duration of meetings may be increased by mutual agreement between the parties.

 The party initiating the meeting shall be responsible for developing the agenda inclusive of the proposed meeting date, meeting duration, and items proposed to be discussed.
 PCC meetings will generally be used for the purpose of providing a forum to review and discuss subjects of mutual concern, or as appropriate to develop plans of action on subjects which include, but are not limited to:

 - Assurance of professional standards

 - Scope of practice

 - Staffing

 - Scheduling

 - Productivity

-- Quality Metrics
+- Quality Metrics and Quality of Care Incentive

 - Optimum patient care

 - Other topics where there is a recognized joint responsibility to provide quality medical care

 The party to whom the request for a meeting is made will acknowledge and respond to the request as soon as possible, but not later than two (2) weeks from the date the request was received.
 Agenda items are subject to the mutual agreement of both parties.
-The parties agree that the PPC meetings as described in this section are not intended as a forum to discuss grievable or negotiable issues.
+The parties agree that the PCC meetings as described in this section are not intended as a forum to discuss grievable or negotiable issues.

-Up to four UAPD-represented members and four County representatives shall be authorized to attend the PPC meeting.
-At the time that any PPC meeting is requested, UAPD and the County will identify to each other who will be attending to represent their respective sides.
+Up to four UAPD-represented members and four County representatives shall be authorized to attend the PCC meeting.
+At the time that any PCC meeting is requested, UAPD and the County will identify to each other who will be attending to represent their respective sides.